temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 <!--SNIPSTART subscription-workflow-go-worker {"selectedLines": ["27-33"]}-->
 <!--SNIPEND-->

+All of the application components are there, but aren't running.
+Time to build a gateway to interact with the app!

 ## Build the gateway

 The gateway allows the user to communicate with the Temporal Application.